AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 1. Do the following:

-    * In Document Security Extension for Microsoft&reg; Office 2010 or 2013, on the **Document Security** tab, select **Secure &gt; Change Security**.
+    * In Document Security Extension for Microsoft&reg; Office 2010 or 2013, on the **Document Security** tab, select **Secure > Change Security**.

 1. Select a policy from the list and click **Apply**.

 ### Revoking file access privileges {#revoking-file-access-privileges}

 You can revoke the ability to open files that you protected.
-When you revoke access privileges for a file, you can also specify the message that appears to anyone who tries to open the file, and the URL to an updated version of the file if you are replacing it with a revised copy.
+When revoking file access, you can specify a message when users attempt to open it and provide a URL to an updated version if replacing it with a revised copy.

 1. Do the following: